 Peaches are among the rare fruits capable of being able to truly ripen, not just soften and rot after they've been picked.
-This is excellent news for the peach-passionate.
-You can buy peaches in a range of ripeness knowing that you can finish ripening them at home.
-See How to Ripen Peaches for more details.
+This is excellent news for the peach-passionate—you can buy peaches in a range of ripeness knowing that you can finish ripening them at home.
 Here is how to judge a perfectly ripe peach:

 Most peaches should smell the way you want them to taste.
 No smell usually means no taste, and that your peach is not yet ripe.
 Know that some varieties can have great flavor without that knock-you-out peach smell.
 If you're shopping at a farmers market, ask the farmer for guidance about the variety you're considering.